BA, Cambridge University

 Professor Jarrod Wong is Co-Director of the Global Center for Business and Development.
 He is a scholar in international dispute resolution and has been published in the Minnesota Law Review, Tulane Law Review, George Mason Law Review, Florida State University Law Review, Pepperdine Law Review, and Columbia Journal of Transnational Law among others.
 In particular, Professor Wong has written on complex problems in investor-state arbitration and delivered his papers at major international arbitration conferences around the world, including the Seventh Annual Fordham Law School Conference on International Arbitration and Mediation, the Fifteenth Investment Treaty Forum of the British Institute of International and Comparative Law, and the Annual International Arbitration Conference held at the National Taiwan University.

-More recently, Professor Wong has been studying the challenges to the legitimacy of investor-state arbitration amid the negotiation of mega-regional trade and investment treaties like the Trans-Pacific Partnership among twelve Pacific Rim states and the Transatlantic Trade and Investment Partnership between the U.S. and the E.U.
-That work led him to moderate panels at the annual meeting of the American Society of International Law (ASIL) and the Joint ASIL-ESIL-Max Planck Scholarship Workshop in Heidelberg, and to speak at Stanford Law School and the Asian Society of International Law Regional Conference in Hanoi.
+More recently, Professor Wong has been studying the challenges to the legitimacy of investor-state arbitration amid the negotiation of regional and mega-regional trade and investment treaties like the Comprehensive and Progressive Agreement for Trans-Pacific Partnership among the eleven Pacific Rim states, the United States-Mexico-Canada Agreement (NAFTA 2.0) and the EU-Canada Comprehensive Economic and Trade Agreement.
+That work led him to speak on or moderate various panels at the 2018 Research Forum of the American Society of International Law (ASIL) (plenary trade law panel), ASIL annual meetings, the Joint ASIL-ESIL-Max Planck Scholarship Workshop in Heidelberg, Stanford Law School and the Asian Society of International Law Regional Conference in Hanoi.
 Much closer to home, he conceived and organized a symposium at McGeorge in 2016 on "Grappling with ISDS in and beyond the TPP and TTIP."
 Expert panelists at the symposium included the former U.S. Ambassador to Australia and Special Counsel to President Obama, the Chief of Investment Arbitration at the U.S. State Department's Office of the Legal Adviser, practitioners, and academics from the law schools of the University of Arizona, University of California, Berkeley, University of California, Davis, McGeorge School of Law, McGill, University of Michigan, Notre Dame, Federal University of Rio Grande do Sul, Porto Alegre, Brazil, Thomas Jefferson, Seattle, Stanford and University of Wisconsin.

-Professor Wong serves on the Executive Committee and is Co-Vice Chair of the Academic Council of the Institute for Transnational Arbitration (ITA), a prominent educational forum in the field of international arbitration.
-He is Co-Chair of the 2017 Annual ITA Workshop in Dallas, which regularly draws 150-200 participants, including arbitrators, scholars, and practitioners from around the world.
-He also co-chaired the 2013 ITA Winter Forum Conference in Miami, and will co-chair the 2017 ITA Dallas Workshop.
+Professor Wong is an Advisory Board Member of the Institute for Transnational Arbitration (ITA), a prominent educational forum in the field of international arbitration.
+He is also the immediate past Co-Vice Chair of the ITA Academic Council and served on the ITA Executive Council.
+He co-chaired the 2017 Annual ITA Workshop in Dallas -- which regularly draws some 200 expert participants, including arbitrators, scholars, and practitioners from around the world – as well the 2013 ITA Winter Forum Conference in Miami.

 International Investment Law

-The Iran-United States Claims Tribunal (2d ed. forthcoming 2015) (with Charles Brower, et al.)
+THE IRAN-UNITED STATES CLAIMS TRIBUNAL (2d ed. forthcoming 2021) (with Charles Brower, et al.)

 The Misapprehension of Moral Damages in Investor-State Arbitration, Contemporary Issues in International Arbitration And Mediation: The Fordham Papers 2012 67 (A. Rovine, ed.
 2013)